Josef Kieffer: The radio game

 Josef Goetz was the radio expert in Kieffer's headquarters.
 Along with the SOE agents captured, the Germans also captured the radios of several wireless operators, including that of Gilbert Norman.
 SOE headquarters in London was quickly informed by wireless operators still at large of the disappearance of Suttill.
 London, however, was reassured on 7 July when a wireless message arrived from Norman's wireless that said that Suttill had been captured but that Norman was still free.
 Goetz had sent the message or dictated it to Norman to send.
 However, the message omitted the security code, which should have told London that Norman was transmitting under duress.
 Instead, London rebuked him for forgetting his security code and thereby told Goetz how to send messages to SOE headquarters that would be accepted as authentic.
 According to Goetz, that incident caused Norman's resistance to co-operating with the Germans to crumble.
-With the captured wirelesses and knowledge of the need to include a security check in the messages, Goetz and Kieffer could play radio games ("Funkspiel") with SOE headquarters.
+With the captured wirelesses and knowledge of the need to include a security check in the messages, Goetz and Kieffer could play radio games ("Funkspiel" or "Englandspiel") with SOE headquarters.
 The practical results were that Goetz deceived SOE into air-dropping arms and equipment into German hands, who captured several SOE agents immediately upon their arrival in France and executed all of them.

 By 6 June 1944, the date of the Normandy invasion, the radio game had become worn out, but the Germans could not resist taunting the British.
 Kieffer was ordered to wire his opposite number, Maurice Buckmaster, at the SOE.
 Kieffer said:We thank you for the large deliveries of arms and ammunition which you have been kind enough to send us.
 We also appreciate the many tips you have given us regarding our plans and intentions which we have carefully noted.
 In case you are concerned about the health of some of the visitors you have sent us you may rest assured they will be treated with the consideration they deserve.